Could You Be A Highly-Sensitive Person?

 Finding out about your High Sensitivity can be a fantastic event; many of your past experiences and anxieties might come to make sense in light of this new understanding of yourself.
 However, it can also be a difficult and at times overwhelming process.
 You have a lot to think about, such as:

 - what to do with this new information

 - how and how much to share with the people in your life

-Having the support of an HSP counsellor Brighton who has a deep understanding of High Sensitivity can be invaluable as you make sense of it for yourself.
-If you would like to see if I could be that HSP counsellor Brighton and Hove support for you, please email me here or call me on 07428 396671.
+Having the support of an HSP counsellor who has a deep understanding of High Sensitivity can be invaluable as you make sense of it for yourself.
+If you would like to see if I could be the HSP counsellor to support you, please email me here or call me on 07428 396671.
 You can also join my mailing list here.